-19 Short Films That Were Made Into Feature-Length Movies
+19 Short Films Made Into Feature-Length Movies

 Making and distributing a short film is relatively less expensive than making a feature film, and sometimes it’s a director’s ticket to stardom in Hollywood.
 Here are 19 short films that were expanded into full-length features.